Magnitude 6.4 quake hits Indonesia's Lombok island: USGS

 Lombok is the next island east of Bali.

+Quakes are common in Indonesia, which is located on the seismically active “Ring of Fire” that surrounds the shores of the Pacific Ocean.

-Reporting by Sandra Maler in Washington; Editing by Richard Chang
+Reporting by Sandra Maler in Washington and Fransiska Nangoy in Jakarta; Editing by Richard Chang and Sandra Maler